-Child protection information will be stored and handled in line with the principles described in the Data Protection Act 2018.
-The Data Protection Act does not prevent the Schools' staff from sharing information with relevant agencies, where that information may help to protect a student.
+Child protection information will be stored and handled in line with the principles described in the UK GDPR and the Data Protection Act 2018.
+The UK GDPR and the Data Protection Act does not prevent the Schools' staff from sharing information with relevant agencies, where that information may help to protect a student.

 The Designated Safeguarding Lead may take advice from the Data Protection Officer (DPO) before a decision is be made about what information to share.
 This decision will consider the balance between the potential risk to the child and the principle of working openly and honestly with parents.